zikula/core/src/docs/en/UPGRADING.md

 ------------

 This upgrade can only be performed on a Zikula Core 1.2.x installation.
-If you are on a lower version, you must first upgrade sucessfully before proceeding to this upgrade.
+If you are on a lower version, you must first upgrade successfully before proceeding to this upgrade.